JulieMckenna/Enigma-Bombe/README.md

-# Enigma-Bombe Context
+# Enigma-Bombe

+## Context
 Our project was to create a simulated Enigma machine as well as Bombe machine.
 These two machines were based on the ones used in World War 2.
 The Enigma was used by the Germans to encode its messages, while the Bombe was used by the Allied Forces to “crack” the Enigma and decode the messages.
 An Enigma machine is quite complicated, it has 3 main components, a plugboard, rotors, and a reflector.
 We simulated an Enigma machine in python that would represent the physical electromechanical machine, as well as created a GUI that the user could interact with that looking similarly to what the physical machine looked like.
 After completing the Enigma portion, we moved on to Bombe which is a much more complicated machine.
 Bombe is basically multiple Enigma machines working at the same time to find the settings and decode a message.
 With the Bombe there is a crib, which is what the decoded message should equal.
 During World War 2, all the messages that were sent by the Germans started and ended the same way, this allowed the Bombe to work more effectively.
 Instead of guessing at what the whole message could mean, the crib only checked those phrases that were known to be there.
 The steps of Bombe are to take the encrypted message, run it through an Enigma machine (vary the settings each time), and then check if that output equaled the crib.
 If the decrypted message equaled the crib then the settings have been found and the rest of the message can be decoded, otherwise it keeps looking for the correct settings.
 These two machines worked together to encode and decode messages during the War and can still be used today to encrypt messages.

-# Setup and User Guide
+## Setup and User Guide
 Will be using Python and creating a user interface for people to encrypt and decrypt messages as they would like.

 To use this:
 - Download the code(Clone this repo)
-- Run CreateDB.py to create the database (Need to fix this file or delete this sectiion)
+- Run CreateDB.py to create the database (Need to fix this file or delete this section)
 - Use Main.py to run the GUI - settings are set by the user through the GUI
 - The GUI includes both the Enigma machine and Bombe machine
-- GUI uses enigma.py to run an Enigma machine - settings are set in the main loop at the bottom
+- GUI uses enigma.py to run an Enigma machine
 - GUI uses bombe.py to run a Bombe machine - This ended up using a less complicated enigma machine
   - To use this it will ask for the users message - which in plain text - it will encode it to unkown settings(This is to ensure that the message being inputted to the bombe was once put through an Enigma - make sure the settings can be found).
 It will concatenate the inputted string with HelloWorld - which will be used to crack the settings